Gweedore

-Gweedore (/ɡwiːˈdɔr/ gwee-DOR, officially known by its Irish language name, Gaoth Dobhair /ga/) is a Gaeltacht (Irish-speaking) district, and parish, located on the Atlantic coast of County Donegal in the north-west of Ireland.
-It stretches some 16 mi from Glasserchoo (Note: Glaisechú/Glais Dobhair Chú; where anglicised placenames are used in this article, see #Place names in Gweedore for their official Irish names.) and Bloody Foreland in the north to Crolly in the south and around 9 mi from Dunlewey in the east to Magheraclogher and Magheralosk in the west, and is sometimes described as one of Europe's most densely populated rural areas.
-It is the largest Irish-speaking district in Ireland, with a population of around 4,065, and is also the home of the northwest regional studios of the Irish-language radio service RTÉ Raidió na Gaeltachta, as well as an external campus of the University of Galway.
-Gweedore includes the settlements of Brinlack, Bunbeg, Derrybeg, Crolly (partially), and Dunlewey, and sits in the shade of County Donegal's highest peak, Errigal.
+Gweedore (/ɡwiːˈdɔr/ gwee-DOR), officially known by its Irish language name Gaoth Dobhair (/ga/), is a Gaeltacht (Irish-speaking) district and parish on the northwestern coast of County Donegal, Ireland.
+Gweedore includes the settlements of Brinlack, Bunbeg, Derrybeg, Crolly (partially), and Dunlewey.

+Gweedore is sometimes described as one of Europe's most densely populated rural areas, and is the most populous Irish-speaking district in Ireland, with about 4,065 inhabitants.
+It stretches some 16 mi from Glasserchoo (Note: Glaisechú/Glais Dobhair Chú; where anglicised placenames are used in this article, see #Place names in Gweedore for their official Irish names.) and Bloody Foreland in the north to Crolly in the south and around 9 mi inland from the Atlantic coast to Dunlewey in the east.
+Gweedore is at the western end of the Barony of Kilmacrenan.
+Gweedore and the neighbouring districts of Cloughaneely and the Rosses are collectively known locally as 'the Three Parishes'; they form a social and cultural region distinct from the rest of the county, with Gweedore serving as the main centre for socialising and industry.

-Gweedore is known for being a cradle of Irish culture, with old Irish customs, traditional music, theatre, Gaelic games and the Irish language playing a central and pivotal role in the lives of the local people.
+The district is known for being a cradle of Irish culture, with Irish customs, traditional music, Gaelic games and the Irish language playing a key role in the lives of the local people.
 This, along with its scenery and many beaches, has made the area a popular tourist destination, especially with visitors from Northern Ireland.
-Gweedore and the neighbouring districts of Cloughaneely and the Rosses are collectively known locally as "the three parishes"; they form a social and cultural region distinct from the rest of the county, with Gweedore serving as the main centre for socialising and industry.
+Gweedore is overlooked by County Donegal's highest peak, Errigal.

+It is the home of the northwest regional studios of the Irish-language radio service RTÉ Raidió na Gaeltachta, as well as an external campus of the University of Galway.